 Impermissible Personal Data: The Bedrock Governance Framework prohibits writing of Impermissible

 Personal Data to the Utility.
-If Impermissible Personal Data is written to the Utility, Steward has no obligation or liability with respect to such Impermissible Personal Data, except to promptly notify the Bedrock Consortium in writing.
+If Impermissible Personal Data is written to the Utility, Steward has no obligation or liability with respect to such Impermissible Personal Data, except to promptly notify LFGN in writing.

 Categories of Data Subjects: Node Data may belong to any of the following categories of data subjects: